DanielGonzalezAlv/TDA-ML_Analysis/README.md

 # TDA-ML_Analysis

-Analyze and solve a classification problem using Toplogical Data Analysis as a Machine Learning apprach.
+Analyze and solve a classification problem using Toplogical Data Analysis as a Machine Learning approach.

 ## Main Objectives